Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-See monthly Formalin prices in 5 locations: United States, Europe, China.
-Also check Formalin price history since 2007.
-The chart below is a sample of Intratec Primary Commodity Prices - subscribe now and gain access to current prices of 237 commodities, including Formalin.
+The chart below is a sample of Intratec Primary Commodity Prices.
+Subscribe and access now current prices of 225 commodities, including Formalin.

 Commodity